flutter/website/src/_includes/dart-tool.md

   but if you've downloaded the Dart SDK separately, make sure that the Flutter version of `dart` is first in your path, as the two versions might not be compatible.
-  The following command (on macOS, linux, and chrome OS), tells you whether the `flutter` and `dart` commands originate from the same `bin` directory and are therefore compatible.
-(Some versions of Windows support a similar `where` command.)
+  The following command tells you whether the `flutter` and `dart` commands originate from the same `bin` directory and are therefore compatible.

   ```terminal
   $ which flutter dart